DeepakBookdown/stat120_bookdown/_book/Practice_Problems_18.md

 ```

 ```
-[1] -0.1123154  0.2789821
+[1] 0.01339606 0.40327061
 ```

-The 95% confidence interval for the difference in proportions is (-0.299, 0.207).
-Since, the confidence interval includes the null hypothesized value of 0, we do not reject the null hypothesis, and conclude that there is not enough evidence that a lie detector can tell whether a person is lying or telling the truth.
+The 95% confidence interval for the difference in proportions is (0.0134, 0.4033).
+We are 95% confident that the proportion of lying people correctly identified by the lie detector is from 1.3% to 40% larger than the proportion of not lying people correctly identified by the lie detector.

 </details><br>

--->

 ## Problem 3:  Smoking and Pregnancy Rate?